 - 3.1.1.
 The scope of the thesis shall be what might reasonably be expected after three or at most four years of full-time research studies.
 If a student is registered in part-time mode, the scope of the thesis shall be what might reasonably be expected after six or at most eight years of research study. - 3.1.2.
 The thesis shall: - (i) consist of the student's own account of their investigations, the greater proportion of which shall have been undertaken during their registration on the MPhil/PhD programme.
 The part played by the student in any work done jointly with the supervisor(s) and/or fellow research workers must be clearly stated by the student and certified by the supervisor. - (ii) form a distinct contribution to the knowledge of the subject. - (iii) afford evidence of originality by the discovery of new facts and/or by the exercise of independent critical power. - (iv) be an integrated whole and present a coherent argument.
-A series of papers, whether published or otherwise, is not acceptable for submission as a traditional PhD thesis.
+A series of papers, whether published or otherwise, is not acceptable for submission as a traditional PhD thesis2.
 Research work already published, or submitted for publication, at the time of submission of the thesis, either by the student alone or jointly with others, may be included in the thesis.
 The published papers themselves may not be included in the body of the thesis, but may be adapted to form an integral part of the thesis and thereby make a relevant contribution to the main theme of the thesis.
-Publications derived from the work in the thesis may be included as appendices. - (v) give a critical assessment of the relevant literature. - (vi) describe the method of research and its findings, include discussion on those findings and indicate in what respects they appear to the candidate to advance the study of the subject; - (vii) demonstrate a deep and synoptic understanding of the field of study, (the candidate being able to place the thesis in a wider context), research skills relevant to the thesis being presented, objectivity and the capacity for judgment in complex situations and autonomous work in that field. - (viii) include a full bibliography and references; - (ix) be of a standard to merit publication in whole or in part or in a revised form (for example, as a monograph or as a number of articles in learned journals).
+Publications derived from the work in the thesis may be included as appendices. - (v) give a critical assessment of the relevant literature. - (vi) describe the method of research and its findings, include discussion on those findings and indicate in what respects they appear to the candidate to advance the study of the subject; - (vii) demonstrate a deep and synoptic understanding of the field of study, (the candidate being able to place the thesis in a wider context), research skills relevant to the thesis being presented, objectivity and the capacity for judgment in complex situations and autonomous work in that field.

-&lt;sup>2 Candidates on the Goldsmiths PhD by Publication shall follow the separate programme specifications agreed for their programme
+2 Candidates on the Goldsmiths PhD by Publication shall follow the separate programme specifications agreed for their programme